 It is like a sample of the Icelandic nature gathered in one place and it’s for sure, one of Iceland’s pearls of nature.
 Even the lava in this area takes on gorgeous form.
 You will certainly feel the spirit of this place as it is very powerful.

 In season 4 episode 5 in the Game of Thrones Arya Stark and her traveling "companion" Sandor Clegane come to a resting place and continue their ongoing dispute.

 The Hengill mountain area was used in episode 10 of Season 4.
 It’s where Brienne of Tarr and the Hound face off.
-The fight was actually filmed at several locations around, so there no exact locations, but certainly if you visit Hengill mountain after watching this fight scene, the place will seem very familiar for you!
+The fight was actually filmed at several locations around, so there are no exact locations, but certainly, if you visit Hengill mountain after watching this fight scene, the place will seem very familiar for you!

-The Hengill volcanic mountain, is located in the golden circle next to Reykjavik.
+The Hengill volcanic mountain is located in the golden circle next to Reykjavik.
 There is a hiking spot that is really famous to get there but it’s quite challenging since you have to use a chain mounted into the rock to help pull yourself up the trail.

 So bring your best hiking shoes and be prepared to sweat!

 Here you are!
 The Reynisfjara beach is known as one of the most beautiful black Beaches in Iceland, with its distinctive Icelandic black sand, enormous columns of basalt, and massive waves crashing into the shore.